shoutem/shoutem.github.io/_posts/1-1-7-UsingCloudStorage.md

 }
 ```

-Now in order to enter data for your schema, you need to link your extension with Shoutem CMS settings page.
-Shortly, **Settings Pages** are web pages that you as developer can write to enable admins to manage your extension.
-They are shown inside Shoutem builder when admin clicks on the shortcut.
-In this example we’re using predefined Shoutem CMS settings page.
-Add Admin Page to `Restaurants` shortcut and specify for which Data Schema you want to enter the data:
+To enter data for your schema, you need to use Shoutem CMS settings page.
+Shortly, [settings pages]({{ site.baseurl }}/docs/extensions/tutorials/writing-settings-page) are web pages that you as developer can write to enable application owners to manage your extension.
+They are shown inside of the Shoutem builder when application owner clicks on the starting screen in the navigation bar (shortcut).

+Shoutem prepared predefined CMS page inside [shoutem.cms](https://github.com/shoutem/extensions/tree/master/shoutem-cms) extension that you can connect with your `schema` through parameters.
+Add that admin page to `Restaurants` shortcut and specify data schema to be used:

 ```JSON{17-23}
 #file: extension.json